rnapier/virtual-conf-howto/index.md

-## Giving a Virtual Talk
+# Cocoaphony's guide to giving a Virtual Talk

 With all these virtual conferences going on, a lot of folks are giving their first virtual talks.
-This captures a few lessons I've learned so far in how to make these work the best they can.
+I've been giving talks at conferences for years, but virtual adds some interesting challenges.
+This page captures a few quickly jotted-down lessons I've learned so far in how to make these work the best they can.
+For more about me, see the [Cocoaphony blog](https://robnapier.net) or [@cocoaphony](http://twitter.com/cocoaphony/status/1258791650501033985).

 ## My setup